The fracking industry must comply with the rules if it is to regain public confidence, the Environment Agency said yesterday.

 “We need to be able to find these productive layers and that involves a lot of science and engineering”.

-Reporting from this meeting was made possible by individual donations by DrillOrDrop readers.
+Reporting from this meeting of the Westminster Energy Environment and Transport Forum was made possible by individual donations by DrillOrDrop readers.
 You can donate to the site by clicking here